SheffieldSolar/Geocode/README.md

 It is also possible to avoid using the context manager, but if doing so you should manually call the `Geocoder.flush_gmaps_cache()` method when finished to take advantage of cached GMaps API queries.

 In the above example, `postcodes` and `addresses` are lists of strings, but it should be fine to use any iterator such as Numpy arrays or Pandas DataFrame columns, although the `geocode()` method will still return a list of tuples.

+When reverse-geocoding to GSP, the `reverse_geocode_gsp()` method returns both a list of Region IDs and a corresponding list of GSP / GNodes etc. Since the relationship between Region:GSP:GNode is theoretically MANY:MANY:MANY, the second object returned is a list of lists of dicts.
+This is rather clunky and will likely be refined in a future release.
+An alternative use case could disregard this second return object and instead make use of the `Geocoder.gsp_lookup` instance attribute - this is a Pandas DataFrame giving the full lookup between Regions / GSPs / GNodes / DNO License Areas (i.e. [this](https://data.nationalgrideso.com/system/gis-boundaries-for-gb-grid-supply-points/r/gsp_-_gnode_-_direct_connect_-_region_lookup) dataset on the ESO Data Portal).
+In testing, the `reverse_geocode_gsp()` method was able to allocate ~1 million random lat/lons to the correct GSP in average wall-clock time of around 300 seconds.

 ### Command Line Utilities